Year of Call: England & Wales: 2013; New York (Not Practising) 2013

-Hugo has experience of a range of public law matters.
+Hugo has experience in a broad range of public law matters.
 These include:

-- A judicial review in Jersey concerning cross-border tax investigations, raising issues under the privilege against self-incrimination (with Paul Bowen QC).
+- A judicial review in Jersey (followed by appeals in the Jersey Court of Appeal and the Privy Council) of a cross-border tax investigations, raising issues under the privilege against self-incrimination (with Paul Bowen QC).

-- An appeal against penalties imposed under the Aviation Greenhouse Gas Emissions Trading Scheme (with Martin Chamberlain QC).
+- Appeals against penalties imposed under the Aviation Greenhouse Gas Emissions Trading Scheme (with Martin Chamberlain QC).

 Education & Qualifications

 2013-14 Pupillage, Brick Court Chambers